nicotuck/nicotuck.github.io/website/_portfolio/makani_paper.md

 Finally, this work is attempting to collect, condense, revise, and expand upon the efforts of dozens of individuals spanning many years.
 It's hoped that this author has represented their work appropriately.

-## <span id="page-104-1"></span>1.1 Executive Summary
+## 1.1 Executive Summary

 In order for any energy source to gain substantial market share, the cost of energy over the life of the system must be competitive.
 Renewables such as wind and solar have the added challenge that turning on your microwave doesn't tell the sun to shine brighter or the wind to blow harder, creating a mismatch between energy supply and demand.
 They then need to be even less costly in order to justify excess capacity that is only used when demand is highest, or potentially require additional infrastructure costs for energy storage.
 With the cost of energy as our guiding metric, we'll discuss the key challenges airborne wind energy faces.

 These challenges can be summarized as follows:

--   1. Supporting infrastructure in a wind turbine plant is a large portion of the total cost of energy, especially offshore, and the primary way to reduce these costs is to increase the system size.
+-   Supporting infrastructure in a wind turbine plant is a large portion of the total cost of energy, especially offshore, and the primary way to reduce these costs is to increase the system size.
-    -   a.
-Airborne wind energy has some inherent infrastructure cost advantages compared to traditional wind turbines, particularly in deep water offshore applications, but required components and their share of the total cost of energy do not substantially differ.
+    -   Airborne wind energy has some inherent infrastructure cost advantages compared to traditional wind turbines, particularly in deep water offshore applications, but required components and their share of the total cost of energy do not substantially differ.
--   2. Despite several similarities between airborne wind turbines and aircraft, maintenance costs need to be approximately an order of magnitude less than similarly priced aircraft in order for airborne wind turbines to remain viable.
+-   Despite several similarities between airborne wind turbines and aircraft, maintenance costs need to be approximately an order of magnitude less than similarly priced aircraft in order for airborne wind turbines to remain viable.
-    -   a.
-It's not appropriate to directly apply the maintenance costs from traditional wind turbines to airborne wind turbines, as much of the improvement in the industry is the result of increased scale and reduced number of components for a given plant size, properties that airborne wind energy also needs to pursue.
+    -   It's not appropriate to directly apply the maintenance costs from traditional wind turbines to airborne wind turbines, as much of the improvement in the industry is the result of increased scale and reduced number of components for a given plant size, properties that airborne wind energy also needs to pursue.
-    -   b.
-Small systems will struggle to have maintenance costs per unit power as low as larger systems, regardless of their perceived simplicity, due to the additional number of components.
+    -   Small systems will struggle to have maintenance costs per unit power as low as larger systems, regardless of their perceived simplicity, due to the additional number of components.
--   3. Reducing turbine costs cannot be the primary avenue for long term success, given that turbine costs form less than half of the total cost of energy for a plant, and about a quarter of total costs offshore.
+-   Reducing turbine costs cannot be the primary avenue for long term success, given that turbine costs form less than half of the total cost of energy for a plant, and about a quarter of total costs offshore.
 Turbine costs can lose the battle for a competitive cost of energy, but it's exceedingly difficult to win the battle on turbine costs alone.
-    -   a.
-It is more important for airborne wind energy to demonstrate a path to grow system scale than reduce turbine costs, as comparatively minor reductions in infrastructure and maintenance costs, as a result of larger scale, can easily outweigh aggressive turbine cost reductions.
+    -   It is more important for airborne wind energy to demonstrate a path to grow system scale than reduce turbine costs, as comparatively minor reductions in infrastructure and maintenance costs, as a result of larger scale, can easily outweigh aggressive turbine cost reductions.
--   4. Kites are largely free from the power limits imposed by the fixed swept area of the blades on a traditional wind turbine, but these gains are offset by the introduction of new loss mechanisms.
+-   Kites are largely free from the power limits imposed by the fixed swept area of the blades on a traditional wind turbine, but these gains are offset by the introduction of new loss mechanisms.
-    -   a.
-Path offset losses, tether drag, and powertrain efficiency/cycle-time are among the largest, typically reducing power to a third of the theoretical maximum of the kite alone.
+    -   Path offset losses, tether drag, and powertrain efficiency/cycle-time are among the largest, typically reducing power to a third of the theoretical maximum of the kite alone.
-    -   b.
-A small minimum turning radius and reliable operation close to that limit is essential to reduce gravity pumping losses and path offset losses.
+    -   A small minimum turning radius and reliable operation close to that limit is essential to reduce gravity pumping losses and path offset losses.
-    -   c.
-The specifics of path shape are relatively unimportant even in theory, and even less relevant in practice.
+    -   The specifics of path shape are relatively unimportant even in theory, and even less relevant in practice.
 Paths must generally be as low and as tight as practical, but otherwise, simpler is better.
-    -   d.
-Typical losses negate any gains from accessing stronger high altitude winds unless tether drag is exceptionally low and wind shear is very high.
+    -   Typical losses negate any gains from accessing stronger high altitude winds unless tether drag is exceptionally low and wind shear is very high.
-    -   e.
-Kite specific losses are on a similar scale as the induced flow losses for a typical 3 bladed traditional wind turbine, effectively trading one set of losses for another.
+    -   Kite specific losses are on a similar scale as the induced flow losses for a typical 3 bladed traditional wind turbine, effectively trading one set of losses for another.
--   5. Mass is a key design constraint, especially for hovering systems featuring onboard generation.
+-   Mass is a key design constraint, especially for hovering systems featuring onboard generation.

--   a.
-Power generation is strongly tied to wing area and weakly tied to mass, so the target for an optimal design is to get the largest wing possible into crosswind.
+    -   Power generation is strongly tied to wing area and weakly tied to mass, so the target for an optimal design is to get the largest wing possible into crosswind.
--   6. Multiple kites on a single ground station or a single shared tether have some clear benefits, but those benefits are only accessible after solving many novel control challenges, presenting a difficult development story.
+-   Multiple kites on a single ground station or a single shared tether have some clear benefits, but those benefits are only accessible after solving many novel control challenges, presenting a difficult development story.
-    -   a.
-Multi-kites begin to see induced losses similar to traditional wind turbines, somewhat degrading their benefits.
+    -   Multi-kites begin to see induced losses similar to traditional wind turbines, somewhat degrading their benefits.
-    -   b.
-Simpler configurations of multi-kites may be worthwhile to pursue once a reliable single kite product is well developed and tested.
+    -   Simpler configurations of multi-kites may be worthwhile to pursue once a reliable single kite product is well developed and tested.
--   7. High winds pose a number of unsolved challenges, and these challenges only present themselves in the context of imperfect control and a turbulent wind field.
+-   High winds pose a number of unsolved challenges, and these challenges only present themselves in the context of imperfect control and a turbulent wind field.
-    -   a.
-The main mechanism to limit power for traditional turbines, reducing lift, is difficult to implement for kites as they also use lift to turn.
+    -   The main mechanism to limit power for traditional turbines, reducing lift, is difficult to implement for kites as they also use lift to turn.
-    -   b.
-Energy kites experience large swings in potential energy over their path, complicating other strategies as they must heavily reduce power for part of the path, and maximize it for the rest.
+    -   Energy kites experience large swings in potential energy over their path, complicating other strategies as they must heavily reduce power for part of the path, and maximize it for the rest.
-    -   c.
-In order to ensure the system can maintain adequate margins, necessary because of the limitations mentioned above, it's likely that the power components cannot be fully saturated at high wind speeds.
+    -   In order to ensure the system can maintain adequate margins, necessary because of the limitations mentioned above, it's likely that the power components cannot be fully saturated at high wind speeds.
-    -   d.
-The nature of the problem makes it difficult to evaluate outside the context of detailed flight simulation or physical flight tests.
+    -   The nature of the problem makes it difficult to evaluate outside the context of detailed flight simulation or physical flight tests.

 Our hope is that by pointing out these potholes, others can then fill or avoid them.
 So, get ready for a bumpy ride, as we're aiming for a lot of potholes—there is much to discuss!

-## <span id="page-106-0"></span>1.2 Example Systems
+## 1.2 Example Systems

 Throughout this text, we'll be pulling example values from several systems to demonstrate various effects.
 The key values for those systems are outlined in table 1 . <sup>1</sup>

-## <span id="page-106-1"></span>1.3 Numerical Model
+## 1.3 Numerical Model

 Throughout this text we'll occasionally rely on results from a [numerical model whose source](#page-231-0) [code has been released \[1\]](#page-231-0) .
 This model is commonly referred to as the FBL at Makani.
 In most cases here, we lean on it to simply provide a numerical justification for a simplifying analytical assumption, but we'll also dive into a particular set of optimized results for a complete system in [s ection 10, High Winds Are Hard .](#page-195-0) It's not the goal of this paper to describe that model in detail, but there is a brief description in the appendix of this section.